DeepBlueRobotics/training/docs/section-7/feedforward-control.md

         shooter.sysIdQuasistatic(SysIdRoutine.Direction.kForward)
     );
 ```
 Now you are ready to enable and run the tests!
 Typically the longer you run them, the more data you get which will lead to more accurate calculations.
-However, keep in mind not to run too long for safety purposes.
 After all four tests have been run, use the [DataLogTool](https://docs.wpilib.org/en/stable/docs/software/telemetry/datalog-download.html) to get the files.

 Afterwards, put them into the SysID tool which can be opened by `Ctrl + Shift + P` and typing `Start Tool`.
 Here are the following articles for analyzing the data and determining the constants: